-H&R Block (NYSE:HRB) crossed over its 10-day moving average of $24.73 on a volume of 1.5 million shares.
+H&R Block (NYSE:HRB) shares have crossed bullishly above their 10-day moving average of $33.05 on a volume of 6.1 million shares.
 This may provide swing traders with an opportunity for a long position, as such a crossover often suggests higher prices in the near term.

 H&R Block, Inc. provides a wide range of financial products and services through its subsidiaries.
 The Company provides tax services to the general public, accounting and consulting services, and consumer financial and personal productivity software.
 H&R Block provides its tax services to clients in the United States and other countries.